Frequently Asked Questions

 Is the shelter safe for families?

 Providence House is a safe place for families.
-Residents can enter the building via card access only.
-All doors are secured, the entire campus is equipped with security cameras and we encourage our families to be aware of their surroundings.
+All doors are secured, the entire campus is equipped with security cameras, and we encourage our families to be aware of their surroundings.
 Because of the great relationship with local law enforcement, the area surrounding Providence House is closely monitored and patrolled.